vuejs/vue-test-utils/docs/guides/usage-without-a-build-step-node.md

 ## Installing the Dependencies

-We need to install some dependencies, as explained above: `npm install vue vue-template-complier jsdom jsdom-global @vue/test-utils`.
+We need to install some dependencies, as explained above: `npm install vue vue-template-compiler jsdom jsdom-global @vue/test-utils`.
 No test runner or bundler is needed for this example.

 ## Requiring the Libraries